PUBH.5020 Organizational Behavior in Health Care

 This course teaches a multi-disciplinary approach to operations analysis, process redesign and quality improvement in healthcare.
 Students study the history, development and principles of quality improvement in healthcare; how quality improvement processes have been used in various healthcare settings; the tools and processes used in quality improvement; how to structure and implement a quality improvement program; and how to collect, analyze and interpret quality improvement data.
 3 credits.

-Prerequisite: Graduate level or permission
+Graduate level or permission

 PUBH.5140 Healthcare Management